psurya1994/books/massimo-pigliucci-how-to-be-a-stoic.md

 ### My thoguhts while reading:

-- We're so addicted to our devices now that even going and reliving our childhoods would be incredibly boring.
-You don't have a computer or the internet, you're only watching the two interesting channels which run programs only for a couple of hours.
+- We're so addicted to our devices now that even going and re-living our childhoods would be incredibly boring.
+You don't have a computer or the internet, you're only watching the two interesting TV channels which run programs only for a couple of hours.
 What do you do with the rest of your time? (ask mom how I was spending time in my childhood)

 - Imagine what you'd be when your iPhone break, you spill water on your computer, riots in your city or lose a leg in an accident.
 How would your priorities change then (on what's important in life)?
 And why not make those things you priorties now?